Latics travel to Glanford Park as they take on Scunthorpe United in a rearranged fixture (7pm KO).

 When the sides met earlier this season, it was Scunthorpe who picked up maximum points in the game at Boundary Park.

-Second-half goals from Jacob Bedeau and Kevin Van Veen were enough to seal a big win for the Iron back then.
+Second-half goals from Jacob Bedeau and Kevin Van Veen was enough to seal a big win for the Iron to end a long run of defeats.

 Watch Out For